CyberSecAI/cve_cwe_rcm/README.md

 ## Vision
 **The** CVE CWE Root Cause Mapping Benchmark
-1. that allows measurement and improvement of tools/processes to address the CVE-CWE Quality issues: from ChatBots to Bulk assignment/validation.
+1. allows measurement and improvement of tools/processes to address the CVE-CWE Quality issues: from ChatBots to Bulk assignment/validation.
-2. used by industry and academia
+2. is used by industry and academia
-3. endorsed by MITRE CWE as being fit for purpose
+3. is endorsed by MITRE CWE as being fit for purpose
-4. that a Leaderboard is based on where people showcase their tools and talent against the CVE CWE Root Cause Mapping Benchmark
+4. has an associated Leaderboard where people showcase their tools and talent against the CVE CWE Root Cause Mapping Benchmark
-5. that promotes doing the right thing e.g. using the Reference content, and additional CVE info to do CWE mapping
+5. promotes doing the right thing e.g. using the Reference content, and additional CVE info to do CWE mapping
 6. reflects real world usage

 ---